Warbo/chriswarbo-net/blog/2014-02-21-partial_application___currying_in_php.md

 // etc.
 ```

 Clearly we're going too far down a rabbit hole here.
-How about we step back and consider a different solution, rather than writing more and more code?
+How about we step back and
+consider a different solution, rather than writing more and more code to try and
+cover every possibility?

 ## Partial Application ##

+### Real-World Example ###

-We'll start with a simple, but rather weak, solution: partial application.
-Recently at work I wrote a helper function to recursively insert a value at a given location in an array/object, something like the following:
+We'll start with a simple, but rather weak, solution: partial
+application.
+Recently at work I wrote a helper function to recursively insert a
+value at a given location in an array/object, something like the following:

 ```php
 <?